-Specifies the service machine only executes an action where the ENV() operand value matches one of the work groups.
+Specifies that the service machine only processes an action where the ENV() operand value matches one of the work groups.
 A service machine may participate in up to eight (8) work groups.
-This prevents the service machine from executing an action where ENV(SVM) is specified.
+This prevents the service machine from processing an action where ENV(SVM) is specified.